He's a struggling writer. He aims to write only what he's experienced in his life.

 How did I meet David?

 "Shanti!
 Shanti!”
-I was greeted by the voice as I stepped into the tea shop from the corner table early that morning.
+I was greeted by a voice from a corner table as I stepped into the tea shop early that morning.

 “Om” I replied and walked out.